Vvaradinov/evmos-erc20/README.md

 ok      github.com/Vvaradinov/evmos-erc20/deployer      3.025s
 ```

-Navigate to the `erc20_client` module and run `go test` to begin the test suite.
+Navigate to the `erc20_client` module and run `go test -v` to begin the test suite which will run both
+the **BDD tests and the Unit tests**.
-You should get the following output if you replaced the constant values and followed the steps on launching a local node.
+You should get the following output if you replaced the constant values.

 ```
-Random Seed: 1661193539
+Random Seed: 1661253033

 Will run 4 of 4 specs
 Balance: 10000000000000000000000000000
 •Balance: 0
 •Transaction status: 1
-Transaction hash: 0xc57a573ba8026c96afec92ea6c7db0ddd08174c031320bf755bdeec66abeee3f
+Transaction hash: 0xb2812ad77d0b65c382935a310c4e0b8d0561ad1207e2525341a479c4a511077f
 Balance: 50000000
 Balance: 9999999999999999999950000000
 •Balance: 9999999999999999999950000000